WojtekKamilowski/CI_PP3_TDP/README.md

 ### Business Owner Goals
 - Access data related to daily operations.
-- Identify unecessary operations costs.
+- Identify unnecessary operations costs.
 - Provide employees with a simple tool to manage their daily tasks.
 - Improve productivity by automatic day-to-day tasks.